 The Apple AirPods are among the most popular wireless earbuds on the planet, with their iconic protruding stem design resulting in a huge influx of true wireless earbuds manufacturers paying homage to the buds.

-The high price of both models, along with the rarity of great AirPods deals, has lead to people pouncing when they appear at a discounted sum.
+The high price of Apple headphones and earbuds, along with the rarity of great AirPods deals, has lead to people pouncing when they appear at a discounted sum.
 Unfortunately, not all of these Apple AirPods deals are quite what they seem, with fake buds popping up all over Amazon and eBay.

-If you’ve bought yourself a pair of AirPods but are unsure if they’re the real deal, there are a few telltale signs that you should keep an eye out for that will help you determine whether they are what they say they are.
+If you’ve bought or received a pair of AirPods but are unsure if they’re the real deal, there are a few telltale signs that you should keep an eye out for that will help you determine whether they are what they say they are.

 Check the serial number

 The quickest way to check the authenticity of your AirPods is to look up the serial number, which can be found on the underside of the lid of the charging case.
 It also appears on the bottom of the right earbud.

 Enter that number at check.coverage.apple.com (opens in new tab), and if your buds are authentic, you’ll be able to review your Apple warranty status.
 If your serial number is fake, this won’t work.

 When you pair AirPods or AirPods Pro with an iPhone, iPad, or Mac, you’ll see a little AirPods icon next to your device in the Bluetooth settings menu.
 You should also be able to view the serial and model numbers once connected.